Check out this music video showing some great scenes of village life in rural Kurdistan.

-- A Thousand Sighs, A Thousand Revolts: Journeys in Kurdistan by Christiane Bird, published in 2004, an in-depth review of the history and conditions of Kurds in Iraq, Turkey, Iran and Syria.
+- A Thousand Sighs, A Thousand Revolts: Journeys in Kurdistan by Christiane Bird, the very best overview of the region and history

 Twilight of the Kurds in Foreign Policy, January 16, 2018: Kurdish officials once dreamed of forging their own state out of the ashes of the war against the Islamic State.
 Now they are fighting for their very survival.